 Sun protection throughout the ride

-It’s certainly one of the up and coming car seats in the market.
+It’s certainly one of the up-and-coming car seats on the market.
 Here’s what other people think of the Baby Jogger City GO.
 These are some of the highest ratings out there for any car seat: